tresinformal/drakkar/doc/20211215_retrospective.md

  * Monthly C++ core guideline - How tos, max 5 mins

-I added this to the schedule as a Montryly event on Discord.
+I added this to the schedule as a Monthly event on Discord.